AleksCipri/AstroBenchmarking/README.md

 # REAL DATASETS

 ## AstroML
 ....fill in ......

-Example for using a dataset from astroML (RR Lyrae) within an decision tree algorithm can be found [here](https://github.com/AleksCipri/AstroBenchmarking/blob/master/examples/astro-ML_RRLyrae.ipynb).
+Example for using a dataset from astroML (RR Lyrae) with a decision tree algorithm can be found [here](https://github.com/AleksCipri/AstroBenchmarking/blob/master/examples/astro-ML_RRLyrae.ipynb).